-- Mizuho works to continually improve the predictability of various changes related to climate change, pays close attention to the potential impact of climate change, and manages climate-related risks from both short term and medium to long term perspectives. - In order to meet the high expectations and demands of a wide range of stakeholders, Mizuho practices effective risk management, based on the Mizuho Code of Conduct, our Environmental Policy, and our Basic Policy on Sustainability Initiatives.
+- Mizuho works to continually improve the predictability of various changes related to climate change, pays close attention to the potential impact of climate change, and manages climate-related risks from both short term and medium to long term perspectives. - effective risk management, based on the Mizuho Code of Conduct, our Environmental Policy, and our Basic Policy on Sustainability Initiatives.